 Store and Freeze: This ice cream will keep in an airtight container in the refrigerator for up to 1 month, but I guarantee that it won’t last that long!

 Is there raw cookie dough in this ice cream?

 Yes!
 There is raw cookie dough in this ice cream recipe.
-However, the cookie dough is made without eggs making it safe to eat.
+However, the cookie dough is made without eggs and cooked flour making it safe to eat.